Analogy-Angle II

 Submissions can fall into one of the following categories :

-Dissemination Papers - Already published papers from top AI venues such as IJCAI, NeurIPS, AAAI, ICML, ICLR, ACL, and EMNLP that are relevant to the workshop.
+3. Dissemination Papers - Already published papers from top AI venues such as ACL, EMNLP, IJCAI, NeurIPS, AAAI, ICML, and ICLR that are relevant to the workshop.
 Please upload the original submission and abstract to our submission site.
 Please indicate where the paper has been accepted as a first sentence in the abstract.

 Full and short research papers will be peer-reviewed by at least two reviewers from the PC.
 Accepted full and short papers will be included in the proceedings of the workshop.
 Dissemination papers will go through a short review from the organizers, checking for their quality and relevance to the workshop.
 Dissemination papers will not be included in the workshop proceedings.

-Please submit your contribution via Chairingtool.
+Please submit your contribution via Open Review.
 The paper type will be inferred based on the submission length.
-Submissions should be anonymized and the review will be double-blind.
+Submissions should be anonymized, and the review will be double-blind.
 Preprints can be stored on arXiv.
-Analogy-ANGLE has informal proceedings and a flexible policy on double submissions of novel papers.
+Analogy-Angle has informal proceedings and a flexible policy on double submissions of novel papers.

-Please format your full and short papers using the IJCAI template.
+Please format your full and short papers using the ACL template.
 Dissemination papers can be submitted in their original format.

-The deadline time is 23:59 anywhere on Earth.
+All deadline times are 23:59 anywhere on Earth.

 Contact: analogy-angle@groups.google.com